zachrewolinski/stat-214-gsi/computing/psc-instructions.md

 - Partition: **`GPU-shared`** (not `GPU`!!! `GPU` will take a whole node and will cost 8 GPU-hours per hour that it runs. `GPU-shared` lets you get just 1 GPU.)
 - Extra Slurm Args: `--gpus=1`.

 Click "Launch".
 On the next page, wait for the server to start.
 It will say "Queued", then maybe "Starting", and then will say "Running".
 Once the server is running, click the button that says "Connect to Jupyter".
-A JupyterLab window will open, similar to what you would see on the SCF jupyterhub.
+A JupyterLab window will open.

 Once you are done working, please shut down the jupyterlab server.
 Two options: